officialCorndog/POE-ChatBotDestroyer/README.md

 # Requirements
 You need to have Autohotkey installed.

-Set The Execution Policy of powershell to unrestricted or Remotesigned (auto soon!)
+Set the Execution Policy of powershell to unrestricted or Remotesigned (auto soon!)